thoughtspot/thoughtspot.github.io/_app-integrate/introduction/introduction.md

 When you buy ThoughtSpot Extended Enterprise, the following rights and obligations apply:

 1. External users may only access those elements that are exposed through ThoughtSpot public APIs.
-These include search, search results and data visualizations, saved Pinboards and Answers, SearchIQ <span class="label label-beta">Beta</span>, and SpotIQ.
+These include search, search results and data visualizations, saved Pinboards and Answers, and SpotIQ.
 2. External users may not be granted Administrator privileges such as the ability to create and modify users and groups.
 3. External users are not permitted to copy or download the ThoughtSpot software.
 4. You may not include external users in a group that has access to these privileges: